Are There Modern Day Apostles?

 Why a Replacement for Judas was Needed

-In the first chapter of Acts, after the Lord had ascended, the apostles of our Lord are named as being together in Jerusalem as they awaited the promise of the Holy Spirit (see Acts 1:8; 12-14).
-As they waited, Peter stood up and explained that there was a need for a replacement apostle after the falling away of Judas.
+In the first chapter of Acts, after the Lord had ascended, the Apostles of our Lord are named as being together in Jerusalem as they awaited the promise of the Holy Spirit (see Acts 1:8; 12-14).
+As they waited, Peter stood up and explained that there was a need for a replacement Apostle after the falling away of Judas.
 Peter made the application from Psalm 69:8 of the need for the office to be given to another.
 The word used by Luke is episkopēn, which means overseeing.
-The function of the apostle will be to oversee the transmission of the Gospel to the hearers by the power of the Holy Spirit and carry out the mission they were sent to fulfill by the building of the Lord’s church on the foundations of the apostles and prophets with Christ being the chief cornerstone (see Eph 2:20).
+The function of the Apostle will be to oversee the transmission of the Gospel to the hearers by the power of the Holy Spirit and carry out the mission they were sent to fulfill by the building of the Lord’s church on the foundations of the Apostles and prophets with Christ being the chief cornerstone (see Eph 2:20).

 Qualifications and Paul

-Two qualifications are set in Acts 1:21-22.
-First, the one selected must have been with Jesus and the other 11 from the time of John’s baptism to the time the Lord ascended.
+First, the one selected must have been with Jesus, and the other eleven from the time of John the Immerser’s baptism to the time the Lord ascended.
 He must also be a witness of the resurrection.
 The one exception to this is the case of Paul.
-Paul explains in 1 Cor 15:5-8 that the witnesses of the resurrection included Cephas, 500 individuals, James, and, last of all, himself.
-From the passage, we find that Paul does meet the latter of the two qualifications to be an apostle in Acts 1, but not the first.
-When we look at the Scripture, we find a special purpose for Paul to be a messenger to the Gentiles, kings, and the children of Israel (Acts 9:15).
+Paul explains in 1 Corinthians 15:3-8,

 An Office No Longer Needed

-The apostles of our Lord had a particular purpose in their ministry.
-They would receive the Holy Spirit and deliver the truth of the Word of God to man.
-They would be able to pass on the miraculous gifts exclusively to those who received them (Acts 2:38; Acts 8:14-17).
-We no longer have need of Apostles because the Word has been delivered once for all unto the saints (Jude 3, 1 Cor 13:8-13).
+The church of Christ no longer has a need for the office of Apostle because the Word has been delivered once for all unto the saints (Jude 3, 1 Corinthians 13:8-13, 2 Peter 1:2-4).
 There is certainly no one that is 2000 years old living today.
-Thus, one must conclude, there is no such thing as “Apostolic Succession” taught in the Scripture, and thus, no man can call himself an apostle.
+Thus, one must conclude that there is no such thing as “Apostolic Succession” taught in the Scripture, and thus, no man can call himself an Apostle.
 We do have the Word of the Apostles our Lord selected, and we can learn and apply it in all that we do.